Online Safety Policy 2024.docx

 Online Safety Policy

-This Policy incorporates Roselyn House School and The RHISE Service previous E-Safety Policy
+This Policy incorporates Roselyn House School previous E-Safety Policy

-Due to the Covid-19 Pandemic, online learning increased in its usage and has now become a part of the Roselyn House School and The RHISE Service’s Curriculum along with everyday use in school.
-This Policy has been revised to follow DfE Keeping Children Safe in Education (KCSiE) 2022 (KCSIE currently 2022 but adapting to the changes which will be implemented in the KCSIE document September 2023) and with guidance from Children’s Safeguarding Assurance Partnership (CSAP) previously Lancashire’s Safeguarding Children’s Board and should be read in conjunction with Roselyn House School and The RHISE Service’s Safeguarding Policy, Remote Learning Policy, Cyber Security Standards audit, Security Policy, Emergency Planning and Procedures Policy.
+Due to the Covid-19 Pandemic, online learning increased in its usage and has now become a part of the Roselyn House School curriculum along with everyday use in school.
+This Policy has been revised to follow DfE Keeping Children Safe in Education (KCSiE) 2024 and with guidance from Children’s Safeguarding Assurance Partnership (CSAP) previously Lancashire’s Safeguarding Children’s Board and should be read in conjunction with Roselyn House School’s Safeguarding Policy, Remote Learning Policy, Cyber Security Standards audit, Security Policy, Emergency Planning and Procedures Policy.

-Online Safety may be described as Roselyn House School / The RHISE Service ability to:
+Online Safety may be described as Roselyn House School ability to:

 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: